Patal Bhuvaneshwar

-Patal Bhuvaneshwar (Hindi पाताल भुवनेश्वर) is a limestone cave temple 14 km from Gangolihat in the Pithoragarh district of Uttarakhand state in India.
+Patal Bhuvaneshwar (Hindi : पाताल भुवनेश्वर) is a limestone Hindu cave temple 14 km from Gangolihat in the Pithoragarh district of Uttarakhand state in India.
 It is located in the village of Bhubneshwar.
-Legend and folklore have it that this cave enshrines Lord Shiva and thirty three koti demigods [33 types and not crore].
+Legend and folklore have it that this cave enshrines Lord Shiva and thirty three koti demigods [33 Types, In hindu neumerology "Koti" means "Types"].
 The cave is 160 m long and 90 feet deep from the point of entrance.
 Limestone rock formations have created various spectacular stalactite and stalagmite figures of various hues and forms.
 This cave has a narrow tunnel-like opening which leads to a number of caves.
 The cave is fully electrically illuminated.

 Built by the flow of water, Patal Bhuvaneshwar is not just one cave, rather a series of caves within caves.

-"He who wants to feel the presence of eternal power should come to the sacred Bhuvneshwar situated near the confluence of Ramganga, Sarayu and Gupt-Ganga."